 Here's some information to help you get ready for your appointment.

 Before your appointment, make a list of:

-For neurodermatitis, some basic questions to ask your doctor include:
+For neurodermatitis, some basic questions to ask your health care provider include:

-How long will it take for my skin to return to normal?
+- How long will it take for my skin to get better?

 What to expect from your doctor

 Your health care provider is likely to ask you questions, such as:

 - Do your symptoms come and go, or are they fairly constant?